JustinJefferson/ScientificCalculator.Maven/READMEClassStructure.md

 # Scientific Calculator Class Structure

-For this project we need 3 classes not including the test class; a calculator class, a extendedCalculator class, and an interface class.
-The calculator and extendedCalculator class wiil contain methods dealing with the mathmatical operations.
+For this project we need 3 classes not including the test class; a calculator class, a ExtendedCalculator class, and an interface class.
+The calculator and ExtendedCalculator class wiil contain methods dealing with the mathmatical operations.
 The interface class will take user inputs through a string in the console and  call upon the appropriate functions in the order they need to be called upon.

 ### Calculator Operations
 - arithmatic operations "+, -, *, /"